smugljanka/postfix-relay-opendkim/README.md

 ```bash
  $ sudo openssl rsa -in your.domain.com.priv -pubout >your.domain.com.pub
 ```
-3. Setup your DNS - add DKIM record into your domain with the public key created above
+3. Setup your DNS - create DKIM record in your domain - add the public key created above
-4. Set path to your your.domain.com.priv key into the "domain-dkim-key" secret
+4. Change "domain-dkim-key" secret - set path to your your.domain.com.priv key
 ```bash
    secrets:
      domain-dkim-key: